 - able to facilitate problem-solving, decision making and strategic planning processes in relation to project matters.

-The MSEL program runs between February and November each year but the mentoring relationship can continue beyond this time frame.
+The MSEL mentoring program runs between July and December each year but the mentoring relationship can continue beyond this time frame.
 At a minimum, mentors will:

 - Conduct the mentoring relationship for 6 months